|

 Valley Park in Alderney (formerly known as Alderney Recreation

-Poole and cared for by the council's Leisure
+Poole and cared for by the Council's Leisure

-managed as sports fields, the site occupies 15 hectares of low-lying land
+fields, the site occupies low-lying land

 open grassland, heathland, woodland, ditches and a pond.